DataBiosphere/terra-examples/best_practices/source_control/terra_source_control_cheatsheet.md

       checked it out into a different place, be sure to pass the correct value to `cd`.

       ```sh
-      cd workbench-analysis-dev-tools
+      cd ukb-cross-analysis-demo-project
       git checkout -b my-feature-branch-name  # Create a new working branch in your repo checkout
       ```

-  2. Copy the notebooks from the workspace directory to your Git clone.
+  2. Copy modified notebooks from the workspace directory to your Git clone.

       Note: **this command is just an example**.
 If you checked out a different repository or changed a different notebook, be sure to pass the correct values to `cd` and `cp`.

       ```sh
-      # Suppose I edited ~/workspaces/myworkspace/run_hail_notebook_in_the_background.ipynb
+      # Suppose I edited ~/workspaces/myworkspace/01_aou_lipids_phenotype.ipynb,
+      # one of the notebooks from the ukb-cross-analysis-demo-project repo.
-      cd workbench-analysis-dev-tools/featured_workspaces/preprod/aou-rw-preprod-edf20f2f/
+      cd ukb-cross-analysis-demo-project/aou_workbench_siloed_analyses/
-      cp ~/workspaces/myworkspace/run_hail_notebook_in_the_background.ipynb .
+      cp ~/workspaces/myworkspace/01_aou_lipids_phenotype.ipynb .
       ```

   3. Check that the changes look as you expect.